openziti/ziti-doc/docfx_project/ziti/identities/creating.md

 The mechanism for creating identities is influenced by how your Ziti network is setup, specifically how the PKI is established.
-Identities are itegrally linked to the PKI configured in a given Ziti network and directly affects how identites are created.
-There are generally three groups of identities which can be created:
+Identities are itegrally linked to the PKI configured in a given Ziti network and directly affects how identites are created and enrolled.
+There are generally three enrollment methods for identities:

 * One Time Token (ott) identites using the configured PKI
 * One Time Token (ott) identites using a 3rd Party CA
 * 3rd Party auto-enrolled identities

-## Choosing an Identity Type
+## Choosing an Enrollment Method

-Choosing which type of identity you are creating comes down to whether you are using a 3rd Party CA or not.
-If the network does not have a 3rd Party Certificate configured the only option is to use the One Time Token identity.
+Choosing which type of enrollment your identity will use comes down to whether you are using a 3rd Party CA or not.
+If the network does not have a 3rd Party Certificate configured the only option is to use the One Time Token (OTT) enrollment method.

 If one or more 3rd Party CA is installed you will need to understand the intention of each 3rd Party certificate.

-Each of the types of identities are secure it just depends on your actual network setup as to which type to choose.
-If you don't know - just use the one time token identity.
-The identity can always be recreated at a later date and replaced if necessary.
+Each of the types of enrollments are secure it just depends on your actual network setup as to which type to choose.
+If you don't know - just use the One Time Token (OTT) method.
+The identity can always be recreated at a later date if necessary.

 ### One Time Token (OTT)

-One time token identities are the type of identities available to all Ziti networks.
-A one time token identity will have a token generated at the time of the identity's creation.
+The One Time Token method is available to all Ziti networks.
+A one time token enrolled identity will have a token generated at the time of the identity's creation.
 This token is then submitted at some point in the future as part of the [enrollment](./enrolling.md) process.
 Once an identity is successfully enrolled - the one time token is no longer valid and cannot be used to enroll the same identity again.

 One time tokens are delivered from the Ziti Controller as a [jwt](https://tools.ietf.org/html/rfc7519) and the token expires 24 hours after the identity is created.
-The token is downloadable via the basic UI provided in the [Ziti Edge - Developer Edition](https://aws.amazon.com/marketplace/pp/B07YZLKMLV).
+The token is downloadable via the Ziti Admin Console.
 After you create a user you can go to the Identities page and click the icon that looks like a certificate to download the .jwt file.

-You can also create a one time token identity using the `ziti` cli tool available on the path of the [Ziti Edge - Developer Edition](https://aws.amazon.com/marketplace/pp/B07YZLKMLV).
+You can also create an identity for one time token enrollment using the `ziti` cli tool.
 This command will create a new identity and output the jwt to the selected path.
-You can then transfer the .jwt file to its intended destination.
+You can then transfer the .jwt file to the device where the permanent identity JSON file will be installed by running the `enroll` command.

 [!include[](./create-identity-cli.md)]